Genesis Chapter 48

 If the Spirit of God who raised Jesus from the dead dwells in you, then the Spirit of God who raised Jesus up from the dead, He will also raise you up from the dead, through the Spirit of God that is inside of you.

 12. Therefore, brothers, we are not debtors to the flesh, to live according to the flesh.
-6:7, 14
+Rom 6: 7; Rom 6: 14

-Therefore we don’t owe anything to the sinful flesh, because we don’t live our lives according to the sinful flesh.
+We don’t owe anything to the flesh, because we don’t live our lives according to the sinful flesh.
 But according to the Spirit.

 13. For if you live according to the flesh, you shall die.
 But if you through the Spirit mortify the deeds of the body, you shall live.
 Gal.
 6:8